holycrap872/ucls-ms-intro-to-cs/CourseMaterials/course_documents/syllabus.md

 In the first part of the course, students will be exposed to the basics of programming.
 The goal will be to understand the fundamentals of computational thinking and to identify opportunities to utilize automation.
-In the second part, they will utilize this knowledge to understand different “levels” of abstraction within the computer.
+In the second part, they will utilize this knowledge to understand different "levels" of abstraction within the computer.
 This will include seeing how 1's and 0's can be used to represent all manners of data including pictures and text.
 It will also include understanding how the parts of computers work together to provide a